I-had-a-bad-idea/ILI/README.md

 ### `sync`

-Pull the latest registry index so `ili` knows about new/updated libraries.
+Pulls the latest registry index so `ili` knows about new/updated libraries.

+### `update-ili`

+Pulls the latest version of ILI and updates the installation.

 ## Registry Structure